 Hörby is the first to install the ORC turbine among Solör Bioenergi’s 40 farms in Sweden.

 ”This is an incredibly exciting project and part of Solör’s major work on energy efficiency.
 We continuously work to save energy in our facilities by increasing efficiency and reducing losses.
 Even though we use 99% biofuel in our facilities, this is also a way of working in a climate-friendly way, says Anders Pettersson, CEO Solör Bioenergi Fjärrvärme AB.

 Translated from Bioenergitidningen 2018-11-07

-Jonas Kärner from Againity hand over the ORC system to Flemming Rasmussen and Patric Danielsson at Solör Bioenergi.
+Jonas Kärner from Againity hands over the ORC system to Flemming Rasmussen and Patric Danielsson at Solör Bioenergi.

-The ORC system is lifted into the heating plant in Hörby.
+The ORC system is delivered to the heating plant in Hörby.